Can you get a joint car insurance policy?

 - Financial relationships – sharing expenses?

-Decisions with regard to deductibles need to be made jointly.
+Decisions with regard to deductibles need to be made jointly and in a candid conversation.

 Before purchasing insurance on automobiles in a joint insurance policy, it is wise to discuss the following points of coverage before asking for a quotation for car insurance: